-EXPENDITURES: As of April 30, 2020, General Fund expenditures totaled \$524.2 million, an increase of \$7.4 million, or 1.4 percent, compared to the same time period for FY 2019.
-In addition, at 83.3 percent of the way through the fiscal year and with 84 percent of payrolls processed, no department has a percent of budget expended amount significantly differing from with this rate of spending except where the timing of expenditures does not track to the fiscal year.
-It should be noted that the City is recording a number of unplanned expenditures related to the COVID-19 situation.
-Staff is tracking these expenditures and will be prepared to submit spending information to FEMA in the event that reimbursement is available and also charge eligible expenses to the forthcoming federal CARES funding.
+EXPENDITURES: As of May 31, 2020, General Fund expenditures totaled \$591.3 million, an increase of \$1.5 million, or 0.3 percent, compared to the same time period for FY 2019.
+In addition, at 91.7 percent of the way through the fiscal year and with 91.6 percent of payrolls processed, no department has a percent of budget expended amount significantly differing from this rate of spending except where the timing of expenditures does not track to the fiscal year.
+It should be noted that the City is recording a number of unplanned expenditures related to COVID-19.
+Staff is tracking these expenditures and will be prepared to submit spending information to FEMA in the event that reimbursement is available and also charge eligible expenses to federal CARES funding.
+Of the \$13.9 million the City has received, \$4.6 million has been set aside to offset City general government costs.
 In addition, the City has instituted efforts to mitigate spending (e.g., travel bans, a selective hiring freeze) to ensure that the City reduces the need for the use of fund balance budget at the end of FY 2020.

 The most significant differences in expenditures for this report result from the timing and source of payments.
 The variance in the Department of Transportation and Environmental Services is largely attributable to the shift of the residential curbside refuse collection program from the General Fund (in FY 2019) to a self-supported fund in FY 2020.
-This is offset by the transfer of the Fleet Services Division from General Services, which is showing a 3.8 percent decline in spending compared to FY 2019, to TES in FY 2020.
-The variance in the Office of Performance and Accountability relates to software user licenses and costs associated with the biennial Resident Survey.
-In FY 2019, the Transfer to Housing was included in Cash Match and Transfers to Special Revenue.
-In FY 2020, this transfer is displayed separately to provide additional transparency.
+This is offset by the transfer of the Fleet Services Division from General Services, which is showing a 4.5 percent decline in spending compared to FY 2019, to TES in FY 2020.